 Background

-In obtaining information about the disparities that exist among cardiovascular diseases, patients and their families explore the information available online and from their healthcare providers.
-A dialogue-based artificial intelligence (AI) language model (ChatGPT), that responds to complex queries interactively has gained much coverage lately.
-From what we know, our study would be the first that would assess an online chat-based AI model’s knowledge of cardiovascular disease (CVD) racial disparities, including disparities associated with CVD risk factors and associated diseases.
+Patients and their families often explore the information available online for information about health status.
+A dialogue-based artificial intelligence (AI) language model (ChatGPT) has been developed for complex question and answer.
+We sought to assess whether AI model had knowledge of cardiovascular disease (CVD) racial disparities, including disparities associated with CVD risk factors and associated diseases.

 Methods

-We created twenty question sets, with each set consisting of three questions framed as similar questions around a certain topic in cardiovascular disease disparities totaling thirty questions, each posed to three times ChatGPT to assess its knowledge of cardiovascular disease racial disparities, including its knowledge of similar disparities on CVD risk factors and associated.
+To assess ChatPGT’s responses to topic in cardiovascular disease disparities, we created six questions of twenty sets, with each set consisting of three questions with changes to text prompt based on differences in patient demographics.
+Each question was asked three times to assess variability in responses.

 Results

-A total of 180 responses were tabulated from ChatGPT’s answers to 60 questions in triplicate to assess for consistency.
-All responses to the same prompt were consistent across different question and answer sessions.
+A total of 180 responses were tabulated from ChatGPT’s responses to 60 questions asked in triplicate to assess.
+Despite some variation in wording, all responses to the same prompt were consistent across different sessions.
 ChatGPT’s responses to 63.4% of the questions (38 out of 60 questions) were appropriate, 33.3% (20 out of 60 questions) were inappropriate and 3.3% unreliable (2 out of 60 questions).
-Of the 180 prompt entries into ChatGPT, 141 (78.3%) were correct, 28 (15.5%) were hedge responses and could not be binarized into a correct or incorrect response, and 11 (6.1%) were incorrect.
-There were consistent themes in incorrect or hedging responses by ChatGPT, with 91% and 79% of no and hedge responses respectively, related to a cardiovascular disease disparity, risk factor or related condition that affects a minority, or underserved racial group.
+Of the 180 prompt entries into ChatGPT, 141 (78.3%) were correct, 28 (15.5%) were hedging or inteterminant responses that could not be binarized into a correct or incorrect response, and 11 (6.1%) were incorrect.
+There were consistent themes in incorrect or hedging responses by ChatGPT, with 91% and 79% of incorrect and hedging responses related to a cardiovascular disease disparity that affects a minority or underserved racial group.

 Conclusion

-Our study showed that a popular online-based AI model has a satisfactory but suboptimal knowledge of CVD racial disparities.
-Given that these have far reaching consequences, including an accentuation of pre-existing CVD racial disparities, prompt action must be taken to better train AI model on health disparities.
+Our study showed that an online chat-based AI model has a broad knowledge of CVD racial disparities, however persistent gaps in knowledge about minority groups.
+Given that these models might be used by the general public, caution should be advised in taking responses at face value.

 Introduction